Track Day Starter Guide

 • Get suited up

-• Riding starts at 9:00 AM; each group rotates and gets 20 minutes at a time (the A group typically goes first)
+• Riding starts at 9:00 AM; each group rotates and gets 20 minutes at a time

 • Last session ends around 5:00 PM